Duality of Channel Encoding and Decoding - Part I: Rate-1 Binary Convolutional Codes: Linear Representation of MAP Forward Decoding

 Before we present the new theorem, we first define a \textit{minimum complementary polynomial}.
 For a given polynomial $a(x)=x^n+\cdots+a_1x+1$, we define the \textit{minimum complementary polynomial} as the polynomial of the smallest degree,

 such that

 Since $a(x)=x^n+\cdots+a_1x+1$ always divides $x^{2^n-1}+1$, the minimum complementary polynomial of $a(x)$ always exists.

-\textbf{Theorem 2 - Forward decoding duality of a feed-forward only convolutional (FFC) code:} For a FFC code, generated by a generator polynomial $g_{FFC}(x)=a(x)$, let $z(x)$ represent its \textit{minimum complementary polynomial} of degree $l$.
+\textbf{Theorem 2 - Linear presentation of forward decoding of a feed-forward only convolutional (FFC) code:} For a FFC code, generated by a generator polynomial $g_{FFC}(x)=a(x)$, let $z(x)$ represent its \textit{minimum complementary polynomial} of degree $l$.
 The log-domain SISO forward decoding of the FFC code can be implemented by its dual encoder with the generator polynomial of

 Proof: See Appendix B. \\